gvssafronov/futriix/README.md

 > **ALPHA VERSION**
 > The project is stable enough in test scenarios, but it is categorically not recommended for production use until version 3.0 is released.
 We are open to suggestions and very grateful for feedback!

 **futriix** is a lightweight distributed NoSQL DBMS written in Go with a MongoDB-compatible interface.
-It operates in memory (in-memory), utilizes lock-free and wait-free non-blocking data structures, and relies on the Raft consensus algorithm, providing predictable performance under high loads.
+It operates in memory (in-memory), utilizes lock-free and wait-free non-blocking s, and relies on the Raft consensus algorithm, providing predictable performance under high loads.

 This is an **HTAP system**: it combines OLTP (with ACID transactions) and OLAP (via indexes, triggers, Lua plugins, and analytical functions) to process and analyze data almost in real time.